gvnwltrs/daily-functional-programming-practice/README.md

 ## Day 31: Wednesday, October 9, 2024 - Recursion
 Calculating high payment events using recursion.
 The single function simply takes in a list of integers, and uses defaults to determine what "high" is and outputs the count of events that exceeds that limit.

+## Day 32: Thursday, October 10, 2024 - Function Composition & Currying
+Okay, so maybe I haven't been currying.
+I just realized I largely misunderstood what currying is compared to function composition...
+So, today I actually made a curried function for the first time just with adding up sums.
+I made a few different units tests to make sure I actually understand this using different "pre-fill" scenarios.